 Software in Loop (SIL) Python, Matlab and Co-Simulation DLL Scripting Interface

-If you want to integrate QBlade simulations inside Matlab’s Simulink via an S-function, you want to run custom scripted simulations in Python, or you want to couple a QBlade simulation instance to a dedicated offshore structure design tool you can use our SIL interface.
-To use this interface the QBlade code is loaded into the desired framework as a dynamic link linbrary (.dll, windows) or shared object (.so, linux), whereas the scripting functions are exported through dedicated functions in an include.h header file.
+If you want to integrate QBlade simulations inside Matlab’s Simulink via an S-function, you want to run custom scripted simulations in Python, or you want to couple a QBlade simulation instance to a dedicated offshore structure design tool you can use the Software in Loop (SIL) interface.
+To use this interface the QBlade code is loaded into the desired framework as a dynamic link linbrary (.dll, windows) or shared object (.so, linux), whereas the scripting functionality is exported through dedicated functions.
 A Python and Matlab wrapper and example code using the SIL interface is also available, which simplifies the integration of QBlade’s custom digital wind turbine twins into any other simulation framework for co-simulation, optimization and many other tasks.
 More info on the CLI features and code examples can be found in the documentation.

 Multi Turbine Simulation Capability

 Simulate whole windparks, including aerodynamic wake-rotor interaction, interconnected global mooring systems and global wind park control strategies!
 In combination with the SIL interface parametric simulations of full windparks can be carried out and global windpark controllers can be tested and optimized.
 The finely grained accessibility of every simulation aspect and variable enables you to test and devise arbitrary control strategies in real-time.
 More information on multi-turbine simulaions can be found in the documentation.